rikulo/rikulo-docs/docs/Getting_Started/Hello_World.md

 After your activity is started, [Activity.onCreate_()](api:app) will be called.
 You can create your user interface in this method.

+> Naming Convention: we append an underscore to a method to indicate the method is *protected*, i.e., it can be accessed only within the class and its subclasses.

 The user interface elements in a Rikulo application are built using [View](api:view).
 A view is the basic building block.
 It draws something on the screen that the user can interact with.

 In this application, we instantiate an instance of [TextView](api:view) to show the greeting message.